ClickCease

 Selling My House With Asbestos In Alabama

-When selling a property that contains known asbestos, proper documentation and legal disclosure are required.
+Proper documentation and legal disclosure are required when selling a property that contains known asbestos.
 To comply with federal and state laws, real estate transactions must include specific disclosures informing potential buyers about any existing hazards, including asbestos.

 Legal Requirements